-1.5 gatord
+2.5 gatord

-To be able to communicate with the target, Streamline requires a daemon, called gatord, to be installed and running on the target. gatord must be running before you can capture trace data.
+To communicate with the target, Streamline requires a daemon, called gatord, to be installed and running on the target. gatord must be running before you can capture trace data.

 gatord reads and processes data from applications that are running on the target.
 When running a headless capture, it then creates a directory, whose name ends in .apc, containing the capture data.